karpusa/heroku-react-starter-kit/README.md

 It simple demo parser youtube video with config deployment to heroku.

-Also can use as React Starter Kit, it easy run localhost and prepare files for deploy.
+It good point to use as React Starter Kit, it easy run localhost and prepare files for deploy.

 ## Functions